pyokosmeme/HyperMask/README.md

 The framework is built around four key components:

 1. **Character Definition Template**
    Create richly detailed personas with distinctive traits, communication styles, and a dual-mode system.
-For example, the persona now defaults to **Claude's Mask**—a friendly, adaptive assistant defined by the system prompt *"You are CatgirlGPT, a friendly and adaptive assistant."* The bot can dynamically adjust its presentation based on context.
+For example, the persona now defaults to **Claude's Mask**—a friendly, adaptive assistant defined by the system prompt *"You are CatgirlGPT, a friendly and adaptive assistant."* The bot dynamically adjusts its presentation based on context.

 2. **Interaction Principles**
    Establish and evolve relationship dynamics by following clear guidelines—from the initial encounter to deep, multifaceted connections.
 The system breaks down relationship progression into distinct stages, ensuring natural development and engagement.